renarzamora/Instagram_Reach_Analysis/Readme.md

 Then cleaning data we analyzed impressions from different sources:
 ![alt text](eda_process.png)

-Distribution of impressions received from home
+Distributions of impressions received from home
 ![alt text](Dist_Imp_for_home.png)

-Distribution of impressions received from hashtags
+Distributions of impressions received from hashtags
 ![alt text](Dist_Imp_from_hastags.png)

-Distribution of impressions received from explore
+Distributions of impressions received from explore
 ![alt text](Dist_Imp_from_explore.png)

 Impressions On Instragram From Various Sources